 - The transactions that take place between a holding company and its subsidiary are regarded as related party transactions.
 These transactions must necessarily comply with all the relevant restrictions that are put on related party transactions.

 - Transactions taking place between a holding company and its subsidiary are eligible for stamp duty relaxations.

-- The above-stated exemptions are not ordinarily available and the same can be availed only with the help of separate notifications.
+- The above-stated exemptions are not ordinarily available, and the same can be availed only with the help of separate notifications.

 A Holdco or a holding company is an entity that purchases and owns shares in one or more entities.
-This allows the parent company to gain the right to have an influence on its subsidiary company and control its business decisions.
+It allows the parent company to gain the right to have an influence on its subsidiary company and control its business decisions.

-Reasons like tax optimization, ease of formation, large capital, avoidance of competition, asset protection, investment management, etc are sufficient to define why entrepreneurs these days are opting for owning shares in another company instead of a merger or consolidation.
+Reasons like tax optimization, ease of formation, large capital, avoidance of competition, asset protection, investment management, etc. are sufficient to define why entrepreneurs these days are opting for owning shares in another company instead of a merger or consolidation.

-This has been a guide to what is Holdco.
+This article has been a guide to what is Holdco.
 Here we discuss types of holding companies along with a practical example, advantages and limitations.
 You can learn more from the following articles –